 North Road was constructed in 1859 to connect the capital city at the time (New Westminster) with port facilities in Port Moody.
 The road was cleared for wagon traffic in 1861 and today marks the boundary between Burnaby and Coquitlam.

 Hop off at Burquitlam SkyTrain station to explore this bustling commercial hub.
 While exiting the station, be sure to take a look at the public art featured throughout.
 You’ll find a mixture of retail shops, restaurants and services in the area including the Burquitlam Safeway and Papa’s Shish Kabab.
-Across the street from the Burquitlam SkyTrain station you will find a few more places to eat including Connected Minds Coffee and Roastery, Grand Seasons Restaurant and Me + Crepe.
+Across the street from the Burquitlam SkyTrain station you will find a few more places to eat including the brand new hot spot BjornBar Bakery Coquitlam, Connected Minds Coffee and Roastery, Grand Seasons Restaurant and Me + Crepe.

 Afterward, take a stroll heading south down North Road, which is dotted with restaurants and retailers including Euro Food Tri City for a unique European treat, Jujube Restaurant , CoCo Fresh Tea & Juice and Jimmy’s Place Restaurant.